-QuickTest Professional (QTP) and Unified Functional Testing (UFT) Scripts configuration steps before running QTP/UFT scripts:
+QuickTest Professional (QTP) and Unified Functional Testing (UFT) Scripts

-Note: For tips and recommendations on recording scripts in QTP or UFT to run on BPM, see "Guidelines for Working with QuickTest Professional and Unfitied Functional Testing" in the BSM User Guide.
+For tips and recommendations on recording scripts in QTP or UFT to run on BPM, see "Guidelines for Working with QuickTest Professional and Unfitted Functional Testing" in the BSM User Guide.

 - UFT scripts refer to the scripts for UFT GUI tests. - As of BPM 9.23, BPM must run as a service for executing QTP/UFT scripts.
-Therefore, no special BPM startup is needed. - If BPM is installed on Windows Server 2008 or Windows 7, you must carry out the following

-- Stop BPM from the Start menu.

-- Disable Data Execution Prevention (DEP).

-- Disable Interactive Services Detection.
+Therefore, no special BPM startup is needed. - If BPM is installed on Windows Server 2008 R2 or Windows 7 64 bit, do the following configuration steps before running QTP/UFT scripts: - a.
+Stop BPM from the Start menu. - b.
+Disable Data Execution Prevention (DEP). - c.
+Disable Interactive Services Detection.